minjo1234/TIL/3.Resource/VPC/Concept.md

 ---
 ### VPC

-VPC is compusing network and
+VPC is a service that compusing network and mountable resource using private network